Lightnet/rusthttpgunjs/README.md

 ## Notes:
  * This is just work space area folder.
- *
+ * Note yet build gunrs.
+ * Need to get each app to get http serve and websocket working.

 ## Status:
- * Learning rust lang
+ * Learning rust language
  * Simple http and websocket (simple test)
  * Build Gun rust script.

 ## Information:
-  Just a prototype test on rust server gunjs database.
+  Just a prototype test on rust server for gunjs database setup.
+Testing different type of server package and ease of use and understand the rust language code.

 ## Packages:
  * actix = "0.8.2"